-- 4.2.1 A threshold of 75 rfu will be used for data analysis of all samples.
-If necessary, go back in the process as follows: repeat injection (changing injection time; 3-10 seconds allowable range), or perform re-analysis (i.e., changing amount of amplified product added for fragment analysis), or re-amplification (increase DNA template), or re-extraction. - 4.2.2 Peaks below the analysis threshold (based on data obtained and signal/baseline) will not be interpreted. - 4.2.3 Peaks marked as off-scale in GeneMapper® ID (indicating camera saturation) will not be interpreted if multiple peaks are affected and if it causes excessive artifacts (i.e. split peaks, increased stutter, pull-up, etc.) which interfere with data interpretation.
-If the overall quality of the data is not acceptable, the sample must be diluted, re-injected (3-10 seconds), reanalyzed (decrease the amount of amplified product added) or re-amplified (decrease DNA template) as deemed appropriate by the scientist.
-Note: Peaks that exceed the saturation threshold of 7,000 RFU in STRmix are treated qualitatively.
+- 4.2.1 A threshold of 70 RFU will be used for data analysis of all extracted samples, 75 RFU for direct amplification samples.
+If necessary, go back in the process as follows: repeat injection, perform re-analysis (i.e., changing amount of amplified product added for fragment analysis), re-amplification (increase DNA template), or re-extraction. - 4.2.2 Peaks below the analysis threshold (based on data obtained and signal/baseline) will not be interpreted.

-4.2.4 Multiplex amplification kits are designed so that heterozygous loci in single-source samples generally demonstrate relatively balanced peak heights [typically >70% peak height ratio (phr)].
-Some samples, although single-source, may at times demonstrate greater imbalance due to degradation, stochastic effects, primer binding site mutations, preferential amplification, etc. Peak height ratios for these loci (<70% phr) will be flagged in GeneMapper® ID.
+- 4.2.3 Peaks marked as off-scale in GeneMapper® IDX (indicating camera saturation) will not be interpreted if multiple peaks are affected and if it causes excessive artifacts (i.e. split peaks, increased stutter, pull-up, etc.) which interfere with data interpretation.
+If the overall quality of the data is not acceptable, the sample must be diluted, reinjected, reanalyzed (decrease the amount of amplified product added) or reamplified (decrease DNA template) as deemed appropriate by the scientist.
+Note: Peaks that exceed the saturation threshold of 30,000 RFU in STRmix are treated qualitatively. - 4.2.4 Multiplex amplification kits are designed so that heterozygous loci in single-source samples generally demonstrate relatively balanced peak heights [typically >70% peak height ratio (phr)].
+Some samples, although single-source, may at times demonstrate greater imbalance due to degradation, stochastic effects, primer binding site mutations, preferential amplification, etc. Peak height ratios for these loci (<70% phr) will be flagged in GeneMapper® IDX.